 George Ingmire began working in audio at the age of 9, recording a DJ set on an 8-track deck using vinyl records and a Radio Shack Realistic microphone.
 From that point forward, audio production and music has defined his life, including 20 years as a WWOZ radio programmer and work as a sound recordist in film and podcast production.
 He recently joined the Property Lines podcast team as an editor, recordist and playlist curator - a role that brings together his love of production, personal narratives and creative storytelling.

-This month's episode is about Marie McGruder, a fifth-generation descendant of Charles McGruder, and great granddaughter of Charles McGruder, Jr. who Marie believes was the first Black landowner in Greene County, Alabama.
+This episode is about Marie McGruder, a fifth-generation descendant of Charles McGruder, and great granddaughter of Charles McGruder, Jr. who Marie believes was the first Black landowner in Greene County, Alabama.
 After receiving a check in the mail in 2020 for her share of a property sale, Marie made a series of decisions that led her to reassemble over 100 acres of her great grandfather Charles Jr.’s original landholdings.
 What follows is the story of 300 acres of family property in Green County, AL and Marie's story of unequal opportunity in America.